viafintech/waitforservices/README.md

 Without configuration, it finds all TCP services linked to a Docker container via their [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables) and concurrently and repeatedly tries to open a TCP connection to all of them.

 When all connections are successful, it returns.
-If one or more services aren't ready within 60 seconds, it aborts and exits with status 1.
+If one or more services aren't ready within a specified timeout (60 seconds by default), it aborts and exits with status 1.

 `waitforservices` also supports waiting for an HTTP request to `/` to return a response.